Hair. Dead chickens. Fish. I’ve composted them all.

 Weeds pulled from your soil often make a great material for the compost pile, as they come with a bit of carbon rich soil that balances out the nitrogen.

-Most weeds won’t regrow after being composted – even if hot temperatures don’t kill then, the lack of light will.
-However, weed seeds, if not composted at a high temperature, are likely to survive, so it may be worth removing these.
+Most weeds won’t regrow after being composted – even if hot temperatures don’t kill them, the lack of light will.
+However, weed seeds, if not composted at a high temperature, are likely to survive.

 Woody plants